MadPanCake/docusaurus/docs — kopia/unlimited-adventures/basic_configuration.md

 Pre-generating your world can improve the performance of your server.\
 We recommend a world size of 5,000 x 5,000 or 10,000 x 10,000.

-### Homes

-`/sethome` and `/home` are disabled to increase immersion.
-Instead, players have to craft Home Teleportation Scrolls if they want to quickly get back to their bases.